mminutoli/cpts571-project/README.md

 ./build/tools/alignment_tool
 ```

 The previous command should print the help message of the tool.
-An example of usage are:
+Example of usage are:
 - Local alignment with the score table in config.json
   ```shell
   ./build/tools/alignment_tool -i ./tests/Human-Mouse-BRCA2-cds.fasta -l -c ./tests/config.json